Lunarantic/AdLists/README.md

 # AdLists
-Adlists for use of Blocking
+Adlists for use of Blocking domains on various unix like systems.